-As Seahawks search for new offensive coordinator ends second week, DK Metcalf says opponents ‘figured us out’
+As Seahawks’ search for new OC continues, DK Metcalf says opponents ‘figured us out’

 “… I want to see if we can run the ball more effectively to focus the play of the opponents and see if we can force them to do things like we’d like them to do more.’’

-Essentially, Carroll agrees with Metcalf — teams figured out what the Seahawks were good at in the first half of the season and devised schemes to take it away in the second half that worked more often than Seattle would have liked.
+Essentially, Carroll agrees with Metcalf — teams figured out what the Seahawks were good at in the first half of the season and devised schemes to take it away in the second half.

-Of course, the focus on scheme doesn’t take into account that Seattle incurred some personnel issues as the year wore on — the starting offensive line playing together only twice in the final 13 games, including playoffs, due to injury; injuries that held out backs Chris Carson and Carlos Hyde for a while.
+Of course, the focus on scheme doesn’t take into account that Seattle incurred some personnel issues as the year wore on — the starting offensive line playing together only twice in the final 13 games, including playoffs, due to injury; injuries also held out backs Chris Carson and Carlos Hyde for a while.

-That focus can also obscure that Seattle played what were statistically better defenses in the second half of the season than the first, including the top-rated Rams three times (any scheme with Jalen Ramsey and a healthy Aaron Donald is better than one without them).
+That focus can also obscure that Seattle played what were statistically better defenses in the second half of the season than in the first, including the top-rated Rams three times.
+(Any scheme with Jalen Ramsey and a healthy Aaron Donald is better than one without them.)

-There’s also the idea that Seattle simply not throwing deep because opponents were playing them to throw deep is giving in a little bit and voluntarily taking away what Seattle does best — Russell Wilson annually ranks at the top of the most accurate deep passers in the NFL and Metcalf and Tyler Lockett are obviously well-suited to the deep-passing game, as well.
+There’s also the idea that Seattle simply was not throwing deep because opponents were playing them to throw deep is giving in a little bit and voluntarily taking away what Seattle does best: Russell Wilson annually ranks at the top of the most accurate deep passers in the NFL, and Metcalf and Tyler Lockett are obviously well-suited to the deep-passing game, as well.

-But the comments only fuel the interest in who Seattle will hire — and inevitably will inflame the debate once that person is hired of whether he can indeed put together a scheme that will give the Seahawks some better answers in 2021.
+But the comments only fuel the interest in who Seattle will hire — and inevitably will inflame the debate of whether that hire can indeed put together a scheme that will give the Seahawks some better answers in 2021.

 While there was nothing Tuesday to indicate when the search will end, one factor could be pushing it to a finishing point — that Seattle this week was reported to have asked for permission to talk to Buffalo quarterbacks coach Ken Dorsey.